-F.2.a.2.
-Two copies of the completed application form.

-F.2.a.3.
-Two copies of the publication (See F.2.c.).
+- F.2.a.2.
+Two copies of the completed application form. - F.2.a.3.
+Two copies of the publication (See F.2.c.). - F.2.a.4.

-F.2.a.4.
 Two copies of the letter indicating that the candidate has passed the general examination.
 Note: This does not apply to individuals who are applying to take the specialty examination at the same time as the general examination.
-If this is the case, the candidate must include two copies of a letter to this effect and meet all of the general examination pre-requisites (see section D.2.f.2).

-F.2.a.5.
-Two copies of the letter from the Residency Training Committee or from the ACVIM office which states that the candidate is in an acceptable training program.
+If this is the case, the candidate must include two copies of a letter to this effect. - F.2.a.5.
+Two copies of the letter from the Large Animal Internal Medicine Residency Training Committee or from the ACVIM office which states that the candidate is in an acceptable training program.
 These need to be submitted only if the candidate has not already been approved to take the general examination.
-Otherwise, two copies of the letter showing the candidate's results from the general examination will fulfill this requirement.
+Otherwise, two copies of the letter showing the candidate's results from the general examination will fulfill this requirement. - F.2.a.6.

-F.2.a.6.
 Seven copies of each of three case reports with the candidate's social security number (or other identification number) as the sole identification mark on each page.
-Rules regarding case selection and format are included in the credentials packet.
+Rules regarding case selection and format are included in the credentials packet. - F.2.a.7.

-F.2.a.7.
 Two copies of three completed reference forms; the candidate must have three associates with whom he/she has worked as an internist provide these.
-At least one of the referees must be an ACVIM Diplomate certified in the Specialty of Internal Medicine.
+At least one of the referees must be an ACVIM Diplomate certified in the Specialty of Large Animal Internal Medicine.
 Each referee should forward the reference form as directed in the credentials packet.
 It is the candidate's responsibility to see that these arrive no later than October 1.
 If confirmation of delivery is desired, candidates must arrange for such (i.e. certified mail with return receipt).

 F.2.a.8.
-Credentials fees may be made by US bank check (US funds) or by MasterCard or Visa (refer to D.2.h).
+A check for the credentials fee payable to the ACVIM (refer to D.2.h).

 Send all the above material to the ACVIM office so that it arrives no later than October 1 of the year preceding that in which the candidate wishes to take the specialty examination.
-Late or incomplete application packages will not be reviewed by the Credentials Committee.
+Late or incomplete application packages will not be reviewed by the Large Animal Internal Medicine Credentials Committee.
 COD packages will not be accepted.